GaryTheLlama/Rent-A-Cop-Extreme/README.md

 Rent-A-Cop-Extreme
 ==================

 A reverse-stealth game made in 48 hours for a local game jam.
-(It won third place!)

 This game was made for a 48 hour game jam although actual development time was far, far less.
 Probably about 10-12 hours including multiple scrapped prototypes.
 The theme was "stealth" which prompted me to avoid the typical trope of playing as a stealthy character.
 Instead you play a security guard that must watch a museum through CCTV monitors and try to identify a jewel thief based on them acting suspicious (i.e., stealthy).